 Previously in the Boxing World!

 Earlier, boxing game broadcasting was effectively the domain of HBO and Showtime.
-The strategy of several promoters revolved around building up a new fighter up away from television in the hopes that a premium cable broadcaster would offer them a six-figure deal for showing them to the public.
+The strategy of several promoters revolved around building up a new fighter up away from the television.
+That’s all in the hopes that a premium cable broadcaster would offer them a six-figure deal for showing them to the public.

 Although popular at one time, it was also a high-risk model.
 Broadcasters were forced to give chances to many fighters without the assurance of success.
 Promoters knew there was no way to become desirable if nobody could even see them.